raspibolt/raspibolt/guide/bonus/lightning/lndg.md

   > [...]
   ```

-* Check that the rebalancer Python script is runnning regularly.
+* Check that the rebalancer Python script is running regularly.
   Note: It might take a few minutes for the rebalancing script to complete its tasks.

   ```sh